-The academies take a prudent approach to expenditure generally.
-As some 70% of each academy's income is expended on staffing, the staffing structure and composition is reviewed regularly by the Trust Board to ensure that it is fit for purpose and can adapt and respond to support the successful attainment of the objectives agreed in the academies Development Plan.
+The Trust Board receives monthly and termly budget monitoring reports and investigates any deviations from the plan to ensure that the school demonstrates good value for money as well as efficient and effective use of resources.
+The Trust takes a prudent approach to expenditure generally.
+As a significant proportion of the Trust's income is expended on staffing, the staffing structure and composition is reviewed regularly by the Trust Board to ensure that it is fit for purpose and can adapt and respond as necessary to support the successful attainment of the objectives agreed in the Trust's Development Plan.

-The Senior Management Team monitors and review as necessary expenditure within each budget category and make adjustments based on the effectiveness of strategies introduced in previous years, changes in the curriculum offer and any new strategies identified in the academies' Development Plans.
+The Senior Management Team monitors and review as necessary expenditure within each budget category and makes adjustments based on the effectiveness of strategies introduced in previous years, changes in the curriculum offer and any new strategies identified in the Trust's Development Plan.

-The academies regularly benchmark their financial performance against other schools and trusts to demonstrate comparatively that the academies provide good value for money.
+The Trust regularly benchmarks its financial performance against other academies and trusts to demonstrate that it provides good value for money.

-Tender exercises are periodically undertaken to ensure that high value contracts in particular are assessed against the marketplace on a regular basis to ensure that long term contracts remain competitive.
+Tender exercises are periodically undertaken to ensure that high value contracts in particular are assessed against the marketplace on a regular basis to ensure that long-term contracts remain competitive.

-The academies collaborate with a number of other schools and trusts to achieve best value, notably by way of bulk purchasing economies.
+The academies collaborate with each other to achieve best value, notably by way of bulk purchasing economies.
 Departmental budget holders are continuously looking for the most competitive deals using various procurement tools such as internet shopping, advice from other academies and economies of scale.
 They ensure that suppliers compete on the grounds of cost, quality, suitability, product and after sales support.